 Instructor of Clarinet, Interlochen Arts Camp

-Scott Anderson has been for many years the Principal Clarinetist of the Honolulu (now Hawaii) Symphony, a position he also held with the Grand Rapids and Oakland (California) symphonies.
+Scott Anderson has been for over two decades the Principal Clarinetist of the Honolulu (now Hawaii) Symphony, a position he held previously with the Grand Rapids and Oakland symphonies.
 While a member of the Los Angeles Chamber Orchestra he was also an active recording studio musician.
-In addition to performing during the summers at various festivals and appearing as concerto soloist with several orchestras, he has recorded solo and chamber music on the Albany, CRI and Well-Tempered labels.
+He has performed as Principal Clarinet at many summer festivals, including Glimmerglass Opera,